graysonlee123/Vue-Subscription-Tracker/README.md

 ### General

-[] Set input type to email for auth forms for mobile phone keyboards [] Landing page - just serve in node and link correspondingly?
+[] Landing page - just serve in node and link correspondingly?
 [] Restrict IP's from Mongo Database
 [] Add, for example, "in two months" to upcoming payment dates

 ### Low Priority
-[] Mobile responsiveness for subscriptions list, specifically on tablet [] Tab onto date picker
-[] "Flash" subscription on update / creation in list
+[] Mobile responsiveness for subscriptions list, specifically on tablet [] "Flash" subscription on update / creation in list [] fix "onblur" remove errors for input components

 ### Done

 [x] Loading spinners
-[x] Scrolling on forms
+[x] Set input type to email for auth forms for mobile phone keyboards [x] Scrolling on forms
 [x] Photo uploads file size increase
 [x] Buttons on list header still not on their own line